 1.3.
 Since using obsolete metadata objects and attributes after changing metadata structure is not a proper procedure, replace all occurrences of calling obsolete objects by calling new ones in the entire configuration.

 1.4.
 Sort obsolete metadata objects and attributes in the metadata tree according to common configuration requirements.

-Following these rules ensures that existing infobase records are no longer related to obsolete metadata objects and prevents generation of new infobase records related to these objects.
+Following these rules ensures that existing Infobase records are no longer related to obsolete metadata objects and prevents the generation of new Infobase records related to these objects.

 2. When a new configuration version is released, permanently delete obsolete metadata objects and attributes marked with the Delete prefix if at least one of the following conditions is met: